kadena-community/voting-dapp/README.md

 npm run start
 ```

-This will run the front-end of the election dApp with an in-memory data provider.
-When
+These commands will install dependencies and start a browser-based frontend for the election application that uses an in-memory data provider.
-you have completed the tutorial and deployed the election smart contract to Devnet,
+As you complete the workshop tutorials, you'll replace the in-memory data provider with an election smart contract deployed on a development network running locally.
-you can run the front-end using Devnet as its back-end with the following command.
+After you deploy the election smart contract on the development network, you can relaunch the application to use the smart contract as its backend by running the following command:

 ```
 npm run start-devnet
 ```

-With this setup, nominated candidates and votes will be stored in the database table
-of the election smart contract.
+After you run this command, the candidates you nominate and votes are be stored in the database table defined in the election smart contract.

 ## Repository structure

-The repository is broken down into the following directories:
+The repository is organized into the following directories:

-- `pact`, which holds the smart contract and corresponding test files
+- `pact` contains smart contract modules and corresponding test files.
-- `frontend`, which holds a basic react application which forms the frontend part of the application
+- `frontend` provides the files for a basic React application for the frontend of the election application.
-- `snippets`, which holds code snippets to interact with the blockchain using the `@kadena/client` library
+- `snippets` holds scripts that enable you to interact with the blockchain using the `@kadena/client` TypeScript library.

-See the tutorial for a detailed description on the contents of each of these folders.
+See the [Election workshop](https://docs.kadena.io/resources/election-workshop) for more information about these folders and how to build the election application.